dbos-inc/dbos-docs/docs/index.md

 sidebar_position: 1
 ---

-# Welcome to DBOS!
+# Welcome to the Docs!

-DBOS is a transactional serverless framework and platform that helps you develop and deploy database-backed applications.
+DBOS Transact is an open source framework for developing database-backed applications in Typescript and PostgreSQL.
-You develop your applications in TypeScript and PostgreSQL with our open-source framework [DBOS Transact](https://github.com/dbos-inc/dbos-ts), then either self-host them or deploy them in minutes to DBOS Cloud.
+You can host the applications yourself or deploy them in minutes to DBOS Cloud.

-You want to build your next database-backed application with DBOS because:
+You want to build your next database-backed application with DBOS Transact because:

 - **It's simple**.
 Write your business logic with serverless functions and either [self-host them](./tutorials/self-hosting.md) or deploy them to the cloud in minutes.
 Store all your data in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).